Blotch3D/Blotch3D/README.md

 The effect is the same as putting the code in FrameProc, but it better encapsulates sprite-specific code.)

-The FrameDraw method is called by the 3D thread every frame, but only if there is enough CPU for that thread.
-Otherwise it is called less frequently.
-This is where you must put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
-For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may want to put your app code in this method, as well, so it is called less frequently, as long as that code can properly handle being called at variable rates.
+Once every frame the 3D thread prepares for drawing and then calls the FrameDraw method, as well.
+But only if there is enough CPU available in the 3D thread.
+Otherwise FrameDraw is called less frequently.
+This is where you should put drawing code (BlSprite.Draw, BlGraphicsDeviceManager.DrawText, etc.).
+For apps that may suffer from severe CPU exhaustion (at least for the 3D thread), you may also want to put your app code in this method, as well, so it is called less frequently, as long as that code can properly handle being called at variable rates.

 You can use a variety of methods to draw things in FrameDraw.
-Blotch3D provides methods to draw text and textures in 2D (draw them after all 3D objects have been drawn so they aren't overwritten by them).
+Blotch3D provides methods to draw text and textures in 2D (just draw them after all 3D objects have been drawn so they aren't overwritten by them).
 Sprites are drawn with the BlSprite.Draw method.
 When you draw a sprite, all its subsprites are also drawn.
-So, oftentimes you may want to have a "Top" sprite that holds all others, and call the Draw method of the Top sprite to draw all other sprites.
-(BlSprite inherits from Dictionary\<string, BlSprite\>, where the string key is the subsprite name).
-You can also use MonoGame drawing techniques.
+So, oftentimes you may want to have a "Top" sprite that holds others, and call the Draw method of the Top sprite to draw all other sprites.
+(BlSprite inherits from Dictionary\<string, BlSprite\>, where the string key is the subsprite name.)
+You can also draw things with MonoGame.
 For example, it is faster to draw multiple 2D textures and text using MonoGame's SpriteBatch class.

 By default, lighting, background color, and sprite coloring are set so that it is most probable you will see them.
 These may need to be changed